-The Services brought together under the unified NHs administration are:

-b) The dental, ophthalmic, pharmaceutical and family doctor services to be transferred from the administration of the Executive Councils.
+The Services brought together under the unified NHS administration are: a) The hospital and specialist services formerly administered by the Regional Hospital Boards, Hospital Management Committees and Boards of Governors. b) The dental, ophthalmic, pharmaceutical and family doctor services to be transferred from the administration of the Executive Councils.